Understanding QIS — Part 12

 The mapping is direct.
 Consider a research network where each lab is a QIS node.

 When Lab A publishes an experimental result, it emits an outcome packet: a methodology hash (a compact representation of the experimental protocol), a result label (the claim), a confidence score.
-The packet enters the DHT.
-Other labs with relevant domain expertise — determined by their historical accuracy vectors — are routed queries against this outcome.
+The packet routes by semantic similarity to a deterministic address.
+Other labs with relevant domain expertise pull from that address and synthesize.

 When Lab B attempts a replication, it runs the same protocol hash and emits its own outcome packet: same methodology hash, its own result label (confirmed or refuted), its own confidence.
 The network synthesizes across both contributions.
-Lab A's accuracy vector updates based on whether its outcome is confirmed.
-Lab B's routing weight increases if its replication is subsequently confirmed by Lab C and Lab D.
+If Lab A's outcome is confirmed by the honest majority across synthesis paths, it carries more weight in future synthesis.
+If refuted, the aggregate math outweighs it.
+Lab B's contribution is confirmed or contradicted by the same process as Lab C and Lab D add their outcomes.

 This is what a feedback loop looks like at the protocol level.